 Cash and cash equivalents is measured at fair value, using level 1 inputs.
 The fair value of accounts receivable, other receivables, notes receivable, and accounts payable and accrued liabilities approximate their carrying amounts due to their current nature.
-The Company's other financial liability as at July 31, 2024 was the provision from acquisition, which was recorded at fair value on the date of the acquisition.
+The Company's other financial instruments as at January 31, 2025 were their investments, and the provision from acquisition, which was recorded at fair value on the date of the acquisition.